matrix-io/matrix-lite-nfc-py/README.md

 > There can only be one instance of NFC reading.
 This is a hardware limitation that will not change.

 ### Synchronous Read
-This is a straightforward read that returns an object with tag data.
+A simple read that returns an object with tag data.
 ```py
 nfc.read.scan()
 ```

 ### Starting Read Loop
-This read is a non-blocking loop that passes tag data to a callback.
+A non-blocking loop that passes tag data to a callback.
 ```py
 def read_callback(tag):
     if(tag.status == 256):